CalculatorWala

 How many calories should I eat to lose weight?

-A deficit of about 500 calories below your TDEE typically leads to around 0.5 kg of weight loss per week.
-Avoid extreme deficits, which are hard to sustain and can harm health.
+Aim for about 500 calories below your TDEE for roughly half a kilo of loss per week.
+Avoid very low intakes; they are hard to sustain and can harm health.

-No. They are estimates based on the Mifflin-St Jeor equation and standard activity factors.
-Individual metabolism varies — consult a dietitian for a personalised plan.
+They are solid estimates based on the Mifflin-St Jeor equation and standard activity factors.
+Adjust based on real results over a few weeks.